wallymathieu/assertfail/_posts/2020-05-05-Proxy-API-requests-in-development.md

 ## Usage

+### Create React App

-One of the nice things my coworkers showed me was a tool to [proxy API requests in development](https://create-react-app.dev/docs/proxying-api-requests-in-development/).
+One of the nice things my coworkers showed me was how Create React App [proxies API requests in development](https://create-react-app.dev/docs/proxying-api-requests-in-development/).
+It's quite neat to have it integrated with the frontend development site.

 ### NGINX